 As a WFA member, and once you have completed at least a beginning course in fencing, you may purchase an official WFA uniform/warm-up jacket.
-To do so, please contact Josephine.
+To do so, please visit our WFA shop.
 WFA patches and "blades" chevrons are available as part of our curriculum program.

 For a listing of and links to fencing equipment vendors, see our “links” page on the main Washington Fencing Web site.